-Possible Changes to ACA Premium Tax Credits Coming in 2026—Here’s How You Can Prepare
+Changes to ACA Premium Tax Credits in 2026—Here’s How You Can Prepare

-No matter what happens, Sanford Health Plan is here to answer questions, keep you informed of any changes and help you prepare.
-So, you can feel confident in your health insurance moving into the new year.
+Sanford Health Plan is here to answer questions, keep you informed of these changes and help you prepare to purchase or maintain a health plan in North Dakota and South Dakota.

 What is the difference between Premium Tax Credits vs. Enhanced Premium Tax Credits Premium Tax Credits (PTCs)?

 Premium Tax Credits are a federal subsidy that helps lower the monthly cost of health insurance purchased through the Health Insurance Marketplace.
 The amount of the credit is based on your household income, family size, and the cost of coverage in your area.
-The lower your income, the larger the credit you may qualify for.Enhanced Premium Tax Credits (these are sunsetting) provide additional financial help beyond the standard Premium Tax Credits.
-These enhanced credits were introduced under recent legislation to expand eligibility and increase the amount of savings available.
-With enhanced credits, more households qualify for assistance—even those with incomes higher than what was previously allowed—and many members see a greater reduction in their monthly premium costs.
+The lower your income, the larger the credit you may qualify for.Enhanced Premium Tax Credits (these have sunset) provided additional financial help beyond the standard Premium Tax Credits.
+These enhanced credits were introduced under legislation to expand eligibility and increase the amount of savings available.
+With enhanced credits, more households qualify for assistance—even those with incomes higher than what was previously allowed.

 What are ACA subsidies?